Sumxiaa/Kalman_Normalization/README.md

 - More stable coupling between training and generalization

 These observations support a geometric interpretation of normalization as a **metric regularizer on training dynamics**.
 Please find the plots in final_project.ipynb

+**Geometric interpretation (accuracy space).**
+We view training as a discrete trajectory γ(t) = (train_acc(t), test_acc(t)) in a 2D generalization space.
+Compared to GN, GKN yields a substantially shorter trajectory (total arclength 132.7 vs 155.9) and smaller average step length (1.34 vs 1.58), indicating fewer epoch-to-epoch oscillations and less “wandering” in the train–test accuracy coupling.

+Although turning-angle statistics are comparable in this projection, the reduced path length and step magnitude strongly support the claim that Kalman-style smoothing stabilizes training dynamics and improves robustness in the generalization trajectory.

 ---